--Dr. Eric Baitchman, Director of Veterinary Services, Zoo New England
+-Dr. Eric Baitchman, Director of Animal Health and Conservation Medicine, Zoo New England

 Since 2006, Zoo New England has been committed to amphibian conservation efforts in Panama.
 The institution is now helping to lead a new consortium of partners to expand the Panama Amphibian Rescue and Conservation Project.
 Dr. Eric Baitchman, Zoo New England Director of Veterinary Services, is the lead veterinarian for this vital conservation effort.

 During a visit to Panama in November 2009, Dr. Baitchman identified chytrid organisms on frogs collected from Cerro Brewster in Panama’s Chagres National Park.
 This discovery prompted a huge coordinated effort for all of the Project partners to immediately come together and build a new space at the Summit Municipal Park in Panama City to house more frogs and save them from imminent extinction.
 In just a few short months, these species may not exist anywhere else in the world other than the rescue facility.
 Louise Rollins-Smith, one of the world’s leading amphibian immunologists, sees potential use for these frogs in HIV treatment.

 After thriving for more than 360 million years, one third to one half of the world’s approximately known 6,000 amphibian species could go extinct in our lifetime.
 The amphibian crisis has been called “the biggest mass extinction in the environment since the dinosaurs."